isaacHagoel/todo-replicache-sveltekit/README.md

 This is a port of [todo-wc](https://github.com/rocicorp/todo-wc), with a few minor additions.
 The frontend was ported from [svelte-todomvc](https://github.com/sveltejs/svelte-todomvc).
 It uses [svelte-sse](https://github.com/razshare/sveltekit-sse) for server-sent events and in-memory Postgres as the database (copied directly from todo-wc).

 My goal in creating this was to learn more about both Replicache and SvelteKit, as porting a codebase forces one to understand it :).
 At the same time, I wanted to create something useful for others since the official examples on the Replicache website don't include a SvelteKit version.
 I chose the [example](https://doc.replicache.dev/examples/todo) with 'Per-Space Versioning' because it was the simplest one that also seemed practical (I couldn't think of a use case where global versioning would be desirable).
+Read more about it in [this blog post](https://dev.to/isaachagoel/are-sync-engines-the-future-of-web-applications-1bbi).

 ## 0. What's Being Demonstrated Here?